11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 intersected with a given button, and, if one does intersect, it was pressed, so the action which was supposed to happen in response could happen).
-If none of those buttons were pressed, it would go to the 'else' branch, to see if it intersected with the areaRectangle of any of the `PassageObject`s.
-But, before attempting to find the clicked passage (if any), it translates the click location `Point` by the topLeftCorner `Vector2D`'s x and y values, then sees if this translated point intersects with a `PassageObject` (opening the appropriate `PassageEditorWindow` for the clicked `PassageObject`, if one was clicked).
+If none of those buttons were pressed, it would go to the 'else' branch, to see if it intersected with the areaRectangle of any `PassageObject`.
+However, before attempting to find the clicked passage (if any), it translates the click location `Point` by the topLeftCorner `Vector2D`'s x and y values, then sees if this translated point intersects with a `PassageObject` (opening the appropriate `PassageEditorWindow` for the clicked `PassageObject`, if one was clicked).
-In other words, instead of moving all of the hitboxes, I'm just moving the single thing that is supposed to hit the hitboxes.
+In other words, instead of moving every 'hitbox', I'm just moving the single thing that is supposed to hit the 'hitboxes'.

 This approach was also used for the 'dragging passage objects by holding the mouse down on them' functionality of the `PassageModel`.
 In the 'left